paoloach/ESP32/README.md

 ### Default Serial Flashing Baud Rate

 The default baud rate used to flash ESP32 chip.
+Notice that the communication baud rate used is defined by *Serial flash config/Monitor Baud Rate* menu

 ### ESP32 Openocd Path
+In order to communicate with jtag, you need to install a version of OpenOCD customized to work with ESP32: [openocd-esp32](https://github.com/espressif/openocd-esp32).
+This path refers to the installation directory of this program.